weaveworks/weave/site/ipam.md

 over-estimate by a bit, but if you supply a number that is too small then multiple independent groups may form.

+To illustrate, suppose you have three hosts, accessible to each other as `$HOST1`, `$HOST2` and `$HOST3`.
+You can start weave on those three hosts with these three commands:

+    host1$ weave launch -iprange 10.3.0.0/16 $HOST2 $HOST3

+    host2$ weave launch -iprange 10.3.0.0/16 $HOST1 $HOST3

+    host3$ weave launch -iprange 10.3.0.0/16 $HOST1 $HOST2

+Or, if it is not convenient to name all the other hosts at launch time, you can give the number of peers like this:

+    host1$ weave launch -iprange 10.3.0.0/16 -initpeercount 3

+    host2$ weave launch -iprange 10.3.0.0/16 -initpeercount 3 $HOST3

+    host3$ weave launch -iprange 10.3.0.0/16 -initpeercount 3 $HOST2

 ### Stopping and removing peers

 You may wish to `weave stop` and re-launch to change some config or to